 Oversight of Conflicts Management Framework

-The Head of Legal, Risk & Compliance and the Legal, Risk & Compliance team is responsible for the oversight of the CMF.
+The Chief Risk Officer and the Risk & Compliance team is responsible for the oversight of the CMF.

 Qantas Superannuation Limited (“we”, “us”, “our”) is bound by the Australian Privacy Principles in the Privacy Act 1988 (Cth).